CTlanston/Bigdata/Hadoop, Hive, and Pig - Analysis of Yelp and Sakila Datasets/Readme.md

-*Hadoop, Hive, and Pig - Analysis of Yelp and Sakila Datasets
+# Hadoop, Hive, and Pig: Yelp and Sakila Data Analysis Project README

-**Due Date:** November 17, 2023, 8:30 PM
-**Points:** 30
-**Submission:** One file upload, File Types: PDF
-**Late Penalty:** 20% deduction for every 12-hour delay
+## Project Overview
+This project involves comprehensive data analysis using Hadoop, Hive, and Pig, focusing on Yelp and Sakila datasets.
+The objectives include data migration cost analysis, exploring various data loading methods into Hive, and performing comparative performance analysis between Hive and Pig.

+## Data Migration Cost Analysis

+### Objective
+Calculate and visualize the number of datanodes required for migrating 500TB of data to HDFS and estimate the cost associated with an EMR cluster over 20 quarters.

+### Tasks
+1. **Datanode Calculation**: Chart the number of datanodes needed for different replication counts.
+2.

+**Quarterly Datanode Needs**: Plot changes in datanode requirements every quarter for 20 quarters, assuming a 4% data increase per quarter.
+3. **Cost Estimation**: Use the AWS cost calculator to estimate EMR cluster costs based on datanode calculations and projected data growth.

+## Data Migration into Hive

+### Objective
+Explore three different methods of loading happiness data into Hive and analyze their execution times and applicable use cases.

+### Tasks
+1. **Create Hive Tables**: Set up three tables in Hive (happy1, happy2, happy3).
+2. **Data Loading**: Load the happiness data CSV file into RDS MySQL, S3, and then into Hive using various methods.
+3. **Execution Time Analysis**: Compare the time taken to load data into Hive across different methods.
+4. **Use Case Discussion**: Discuss the scenarios in which each data loading approach would be most suitable.

+## Hive vs Pig Performance Analysis

+### Objective
+Conduct a comparative performance analysis between Hive and Pig using a specific use case and benchmarking exercises.

+### Tasks
+1. **Literature Review**: Study and discuss use cases where Hive outperforms Pig based on a research paper.
+2. **Performance Testing**: Load the 'online-retail-dataset.csv' into both Hive and Pig, executing and benchmarking a specific query in both environments.
+3. **Analysis and Reporting**: Present summary statistics of the execution times and discuss any variations and findings in comparison to the paper.

 ---

-**Question 1: Data Migration Costs**

-- **Objective:** Calculate and plot the number of datanodes needed for migrating 500TB of data to HDFS with different data replication counts.
-Additionally, project the cost associated with an EMR cluster over the next 20 quarters, accounting for a 4% quarterly data increase.
-- **Skills Demonstrated:** Data migration planning, HDFS storage calculations, cost estimation using AWS cost calculator.
-- **Tasks:**
-    1. **Datanode Calculation**:

-      - Create a chart showing the number of datanodes required based on different data replication counts.
-      - For a replication count of 3, plot the change in datanode needs every quarter for the next 20 quarters, considering a 4% data increase each quarter.
-    2. **Cost Estimation**:
-      - Utilize the AWS cost calculator to estimate the cost of the EMR cluster, based on the number of datanodes calculated and an 80% utilization rate.
-Assume a linear increase in price over time.

-**Question 2: Data Migration into Hive**

-- **Objective:** Explore different methods of loading data into Hive and discuss their execution times and use cases.
-- **Skills Demonstrated:** Data loading in Hive, use of RDS, S3, Sqoop, and HiveQL.
-- **Tasks:**
-    1. **Data Loading**:
-      - Create three Hive tables (happy1, happy2, happy3).
-      - Load a happiness data CSV file into RDS MySQL (data1), S3 (data2), and then into Hive through various methods.
-    2. **Execution Time Analysis**:
-      - Compare the execution time for each method of data loading.
-    3. **Use Case Discussion**:
-      - Discuss the appropriate use cases for each data loading approach.

-**Question 3: Hive vs Pig**

-- **Objective:** Compare Hive and Pig in terms of performance based on a specific use case and personal experimentation.
-- **Skills Demonstrated:** Comparative analysis of Hive and Pig, execution time benchmarking.
-- **Tasks:**
-    1. **Case Study Review**:
-      - Review the findings from the provided research paper and discuss use cases where Hive outperforms Pig.
-    2. **Performance Testing**:
-      - Load online-retail-dataset.csv into both Hive and Pig.
-      - Execute a query to find orders with UnitPrice > 5 and Quantity < 10 in both environments.
-      - Repeat the query 10 times and record execution times.
-    3. **Analysis**:
-      - Report summary statistics (mean, min, max, stddev) of the execution times.
-      - Discuss any observed variations and compare findings with the research paper.

----

-**Collaboration Tips:**
+**Collaboration and Methodology**
-- Engage in group discussions to understand each team member's perspective and objectives.
-Collective efforts often lead to more comprehensive solutions.
+- Engage actively in group discussions to leverage diverse perspectives for a more thorough analysis.
-- Experiment with different EMR clusters within the group to see how variations affect execution times, especially in the Hive vs Pig comparison.
-This collaborative approach can provide a broader understanding of the tools' performance under different conditions.
+- Experiment with variations in the cluster setup to understand how different configurations impact performance in Hive and Pig.

+This project not only highlights technical skills in big data tools like Hadoop, Hive, and Pig but also demonstrates collaborative problem-solving and analytical capabilities.